FrankieDickinson/WeatherItRains/README.md

 purposes.

 Support for a variety of SDK versions.
 Works well on my test device SDK version 23.
-Using timers allows the user to be able to to set when the notifications are recieved.
+Using timers allows the user to be able to set when the notifications are recieved.
 If no time is set then a default value is used.
 This default value will be displayed to the user when they first launch the application.